-Crop protection products, also known as pesticides, are used in conventional, organic and genetically modified farming to successfully grow crops.
+Crop protection products, also known as pesticides, are used in both conventional, organic and genetically modified farming to successfully grow crops.
 Pesticides keep crops healthy and abundant by protecting them against pests, weeds and diseases.

 Pesticides are also important for land management.
 Our members’ products are used to control invasive weeds and species throughout Australia’s national parks, in public parks, golf courses, gardens and to control weeds to maintain roads, buildings, pathways and other public infrastructure.

 In addition to agriculture and land management, pesticides are also used in human health applications.
 One example is the control of disease vectors (like mosquitos) that threaten communities in Australia and around the world.

 CropLife’s member companies manufacture synthetic crop protection products as well as those based on natural chemicals and minerals (organic and biological).